smeade/phoenix_live_view_example_todos/README.md

 After installing as instructed below, visit [`localhost:4000/todos`](http://localhost:4000/todos) from your browser.

 Note that I wrote only the `todo_`-related code.
-The other examples are all from Chris's [LiveView example repo](https://github.com/chrismccord/phoenix_live_view_example) directly on top of which I stacked the `/todos` demo app.
+The other examples are all from Chris's [LiveView example repo](https://github.com/chrismccord/phoenix_live_view_example) directly on top of which I stacked the `/todos` demo code.

 # Demo